mfbmina/mfbmina.dev/content/posts/go-prometheus.en.md

 CMD ["/myapp"]
 ```

 If you want to ensure that everything is fine, you can access `http://localhost:9090` and check if the configuration worked.

+## Custom metrics
 However, most times the default metrics are not enough to understand how our app is behaving and then must define custom metrics.
 When using the Prometheus standard lib for Go, this task turns out to be simple, as shown below:

 ```golang
 successRate := promauto.NewCounter(prometheus.CounterOpts{